holepunchto/hypershell/README.md

 Or only allow file upload and/or download:\
 `hypershell-server --protocol upload --protocol download`

-Only local tunnel:\
+Restrict to tunnel only:\
-`hypershell-server --protocol tunnel-local`
+`hypershell-server --protocol tunnel`

-For example, if you only allow `tunnel-local`, then any attempt from clients to `shell` into the server will auto disconnect them.
+For example, if you only allow `tunnel`, then any attempt from clients to `shell` into the server will auto disconnect them.

 ## License
 MIT